laasyaaki/governance/README.md

 ```

 > [!WARNING]
 > Pull requests adding a new contributor must be submitted by the contributor themselves.
 This self-nomination approach promotes ownership, helps maintain the integrity of our contributor list, and encourages active participation with our governance process and the organization.
-PRs in violation will be rejected.
+PRs in violation will be automatically rejected.

 ### Adding a repository